How Does the Sheffield Shield Points System Work in 2024?

 Across those regular season games, teams will earn six points if they achieve an outright win.
 If the game is drawn or tied, each side gets a single point.

-Sides are also awarded bonus points during those games based on the number of runs that they score and wickets that they take.
+Sides are also awarded bonus points during those games based on the number of runs that they score and the wickets that they take.
 At the end of each match, the table is updated and, as the regular season concludes, the two teams at the top of the league will progress to the Sheffield Shield final.

-The placings at the top are important as the first placed side will have home advantage for that final.
+The placings at the top are important as the first placed side will have the home advantage for that final.
 Therefore, the points system is crucial at all stages of the season and teams strive to get wins with as many bonus points as possible.

 Sheffield-Shield-Points-System

-Bonus Points
+Batting Bonus Points

 Bonus points help teams to progress up the Sheffield Shield table and they can even determine the winner of the final itself.
 Those bonus points start to be awarded after a team has reached 200 runs in their first innings.